ZhangYuanhan-AI/CelebASpoofChallengeSubmissionExample/README.md

 **Please refer to step 2 and 3 in** [Submit the Docker image](#submit-the-docker-image) **to learn how to tag your Docker image.**

 It will run the algorithms in the evaluation workflow on some sample images and print out the results.
-You can compare the output of your algorithm with the ground truth for the sample images.

 The output will look like: